We are currently recruiting volunteers to support residents at Bendale Acres.

 Behavioural Support Programs

 As recognized leaders in behavioural support programs, we have a long history of demonstrated knowledge of dementia, delirium and mental health in the delivery of care.
-Bendale Acres has a Ministry-designated 15-bed Behavioural Support resident home area, the Highland Creek Retreat, which receives enhanced funding.
+Bendale Acres has a Ministry-designated 15-person Behavioural Support resident home area, the Highland Creek Retreat, which receives enhanced funding.

 Staff and medical professionals are knowledgeable in the most prevalent types and related causes of behavioural issues, understand disease processes, stages and progression, diagnostic and assessment process, cognitive or neurological symptoms, treatment interventions, appropriate communication to address resident needs, strategies to promote optimal quality of life and experience of the behaviour(s) from the perspective of the resident, family members and other partners in care.